microchip-pic-avr-examples/pic18f57q43-cnano-ioc-mplab-melody/README.md

 MCC with the Melody library was used to implement this example as shown in the following section.
 ## Clock Control Configuration
-In the *Project Resources* window click Clock Control.
+In the *Project Resources* window select "Clock Control" as shown in the figure below.

 ![Melody - Clock Control](images/ioc_clock_control.png)